guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/Jenkins.md

 - Multibranch Pipeline --> suited for working with code repositories, can be used to configura different jobs for different branches belonging to the same repo.

 Build triggers

-A trigger is any action that starts a job.
+A trigger is any action (event) that determines when the Jenkins should run a job.
 By default, the job can be started manually.
 Trigger build remotely --> lets processes outside of Jenkins start jobs by accessing a URL through the Jenkins web API.
 Build after --> lets Jenkins start jobs immediately after some other job are finished.
 Good for Jobs that depend on each other.
 Build periodically --> useful for jobs that need to be run hourly, daily, weekly, and son on.
 The field to specify the schedule use the cron format.
 GitHub hook --> good for projects that are tied to GitHub.
 This option allows Jenkins to start jobs based on activity in GitHub like releases, tags, or other types of commits.